eduardosantoshf/fcm/README.md

 The objective of this work was to build a Finite-Context-Model that reads the text from a file and stores the number of the times a character appears after a sequence of characters.
 It then can use the stored information to generate new text or to calculate the entropy of the text.

+## Course
+This project was developed under the [Algorithmic Theory of Information](https://www.ua.pt/en/uc/13643) course of [University of Aveiro](https://www.ua.pt/).

 ## Authors

 * [Bruno Bastos](https://github.com/BrunosBastos) - 93302